andrasq/node-qconfig/Readme.md

 * allow regular expressions (object or string) as layer names
 * use NODE_CONFIG_DIR env var when locating config directory
+* also load settings from config/qconfig.conf.js or .json

 1.1.1